takeshiyako2/munin-capistrano_deploy/README.md

-This is munin plugin for count of Capistrano(v3) deploy count of day.
+This is munin plugin for count of Capistrano(v3) deploy of day.

 # How to setup